haskellcg/Learning_CPlusPlus/CPlusPlus11.md

   }
   ```

-  **)Use of the keyword "auto" in this case is only part of the syntax and does not perform automatic type definition_**.
+  **_Use of the keyword "auto" in this case is only part of the syntax and does not perform automatic type definition_**.

+---

 #### Object construction improvement
   **_In C++03, constructors of a class not allowed to call other constructors in an initializer list of that class._** Each constructor must construct all of its class member itself or call a common member function: